4 Ways to Deal with Conversational Narcissism

 • A few other people in the conversation stream as an extension of themselves.

 Remember that someone who is a conversational narcissist is not necessarily a narcissistic person.
-They simply cannot realize that they continue to direct the conversation back to themselves.
+They cannot realize that they continue to direct the conversation back to themselves.
 Fortunately, if you are speaking to someone who is a conversational narcissist, there are four ways you can redirect the conversation elsewhere.

 4 Ways To Deal with Conversational Narcissism